Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Track reasons for reputation awards and deductions (date, note/flag, points)
+- [ ] Have unknown as a weight class option
+- [ ] Have unknown as a no gi rank option
 - [ ] Add new move options to every section
-- [ ] Make new directive for match start
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] See what happens when you try to add new submission name
 - [ ] Add interesting exchange or something like that